mcavady/current-planetary-positions/readme.txt

 2. Zoomed in - Current Planetary Positions widget

 == Changelog ==

+= 1.3 =
+* Maintenance - Updated widget to work with the WordPress 4.0 live widget customizer.
+* Maintenance - Removed one PHP warning.

 = 1.2.6 =
 * New: changed textdomain to be same as plugin slug.
 Updated all .pot, .mo, .po translation filenames accordingly.